dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 10 The top ten countries in information technology expenditure were, in order, the United States, Sweden, Finland, Singapore, Norway, Denmark, the Netherlands, Australia, Japan, and Canada.

-230

-Conceptual Extensions

 Figure 12.1 Percentage of U.S. households with e-mail by income and by rural, urban, and central city areas.
 (From National Telecommunications and Information Administration [NTIA] and U.S. Census Bureau, U.S. Department of Commerce, using November 1994 and December 1998 Current Population Surveys)

 Regional divides (Figure 12.4) likewise showed inequality: residents in urban and central cities had much greater access to e-mail than rural households (except in the Northeast).
 Married couples (with no children or with children less than eighteen years old) were much more likely to have access to e-mail than other types of households (Figure 12.5).

 The gaps between the rich and the poor, the urban and the rural, the educated and the uneducated, and the dominant ethnic/racial/religious groups versus others have undoubtedly become worse between developed and less developed countries.
 For example, in the United States, almost half of all Internet users are females, whereas in China, females

-Cybernetworks and the Global Village

-231

 Figure 12.2 Percentage of U.S. households with e-mail by race/origin, 1994 and 1998.
 (From National Telecommunications and Information Administration [NTIA] and U.S. Census Bureau, U.S. Department of Commerce, using November 1994 and December 1998 Current Population Surveys)